Rutherford B. Hayes: Post-presidency (1881–1893)

-Later life and death
+Although identified with conservatism, Hayes expressed sympathy with socialism, with one journal noting after his passing:

 Hayes was greatly saddened by his wife's death in 1889.
 When she died, he wrote, "the soul had left [Spiegel Grove]".
 After Lucy's death, Hayes's daughter Fanny became his traveling companion, and he enjoyed visits from his grandchildren.
 In 1890, he chaired the Lake Mohonk Conference on the Negro Question, a gathering of reformers that met in upstate New York to discuss racial issues.

-Hayes died of complications of a heart attack at his home on January 17, 1893, at the age of 70.
+Hayes died of complications from a heart attack at his home on January 17, 1893, at the age of 70.
 His last words were "I know that I'm going where Lucy is."
-President-elect Cleveland and Ohio Governor McKinley led the funeral procession that followed his body until Hayes was interred in Oakwood Cemetery.
+President-elect Cleveland and Ohio governor McKinley, who would be Cleveland's immediate successor in 1897, led the funeral procession that followed his body until Hayes was interred in Oakwood Cemetery in Fremont, Ohio.
+In 1915, his remains were moved to his former home in Spiegel Grove for burial with his wife Lucy.